azuresysadmin/Terragrunt_template/README.md

 <h1>Terragrunt - simplify your deployment with this nifty little wrapper</h1>

-<h2>_Disclaimer: I recently started learning Terragrunt and created this repository for my own purposes.
+<h4><u>Disclaimer</u>: I recently started learning Terragrunt and created this repository for my own purposes.
 This will gradually be updated.
-I am not suggesting that is how you <b>should</b> do it, just how I am using the tool for my own purposes._</h2>
+I am not suggesting that is how you should do it, just how I am using the tool for my own purposes.</h4>

 <h2>1.
 Why Terragrunt?</h2>
 Terragrunt is a wrapper for Terraform, that sort of re-configures the way you'd normally define a deployment.
 The whole concept of Terragrunt is the term "DRY", which I am certain that you're probably familiar with. i.e <i>"Don't repeat yourself"</i>.